ella97

 |

-Post by Lizzy on Sept 20, 2020 18:42:15 GMT -5
+Post by lizzy on Sept 20, 2020 18:42:15 GMT -5

 Good to see this thread revived.
 There is a huge difference between C6 and C4.
 Literally the difference between independence and requiring daily assistance.
 Also (reading back) there seems to be the (wrong) assumption that incomplete injury means full feeling but no movement.
 Just Lizzy's take.
 Happy days, ladies and gents